-Not only do researchers hope that statin drugs will improve the effect that chemoradiation has on tumours, as well as reducing radiation toxicity to the skin and gastrointestinal tract.
+SPAR is led by Principal Investigators Professor Steven Ackland and Associate Professor Michael Jameson.
+Not only do they hope that statin drugs will improve the effect that chemoradiation has on tumours, as well as reducing radiation toxicity to the skin and gastrointestinal tract.
 In this way, statins have the potential to improve both survival outcomes for patients and their quality of life.

 If the results of SPAR are positive, this will lead to a phase III trial, a large-scale trial that would aim to confirm the findings.
 This would then in turn change the standard of care through the routine addition of statins to chemoradiation for rectal cancer.

-“A positive outcome in the SPAR trial, either through improved tumour response or reduced toxicity from chemoradiation, would lead to a phase III trial to confirm these findings and look at long-term outcomes,” says Associate Professor Jameson.
+“A positive outcome in the SPAR trial, either through improved tumour response or reduced toxicity from chemoradiation, would lead to a phase III trial to confirm these findings and look at long-term outcomes,” says one of the trial’s Principal Investigators, Associate Professor Michael Jameson.
 “This could change the worldwide standard treatment for rectal cancer to giving a statin with chemoradiation.”